vicsim181/PurBeurre_P8/README.md

 # **Pur Beurre, the website allowing you to look for healthier food!**

-## What is the objective of this website?
 In this website the goal is to allow the user to find healthier products than the ones he already consumes.

 ## **How does it work?**